williansjaime/WilliansJaime/README.md

 Here are some ideas to get you started:-->

 - 🔭 Hoje trabalho com IoT.
-- 🌱 Estudando transferência de dados via radio frequência com LoRa
+- 🌱 Estudando transferência de dados via rádio frequência com LoRa.
 <!--  - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...